Current Projects

 To set the foundation for robust adaptive control, reading notes and teaching notes are input into latex documents and revised.
 The book “Measure-Theoretic Calculus in Abstract Spaces: On the Playground of Infinite-Dimensional Spaces” has been published by Birkhäuser, an imprint of Springer-Nature in January 2024.
 Comments are very welcome.
 This book is the Holy Grail in analysis and now it is available for the public.

 I have begun to write a reading note on “Nonlinear Systems”.
 The note is tentatively titled “Nonlinear and Inverse Optimal Systems – a game theoretic view point.”
 Currently, it contains a complete proof of my 2001 IEEE Transaction on Automatic Control paper coauthored with Ezal, Krener, and Kokotović.
+I am extending the result to MIMO systems in block lower triangular form.
+This extension will broaden the applicable systems for the approach.
+The simulation results are very encouraging.
 This book is under development.

 Based on my book “Measure-Theoretic Calculus in Abstract Spaces: on the playground of infinite-dimensional spaces”, my earlier research for linear stochastic system seemed to be correct, but those for nonlinear stochastic systems are missing key technical assumptions, and therefore considered not correct.
 Those results for nonlinear stochastic systems can only serve as pointers to what one might achieve for those systems.